cartomatic/ExtJs.LinearIcons/README.md

-# font-awesome
+# linear-icons

-This package bundles Font Awesome for use by Sencha Cmd applications and packages.
+This package bundles Linear icons for use by Sencha Cmd applications and packages.
 To use this package, simply require it from `app.json`:

     "requires": [
-        "font-awesome"
+        "linear-icons"
     ]

-See the Font Awesome [web page](http://fortawesome.github.io/Font-Awesome/) for more details.
+See the Linear icons [web page](https://linearicons.com/) for more details.